25 Famous Washington, DC, Landmarks You Absolutely Must See

 Notably, it houses the world's largest collection of natural history specimens.
 Taking the time to explore this iconic landmark is a must!
 The venue also hosts after-hours events if you want to visit in the evening.

-☂️ Visit the Smithsonian National Museum of Natural History with an excursion
+☂️ See the Smithsonian National Museum of Natural History on a tour

 National Museum of Women in the Arts